MohammadMaftoun/Applications-of-Reinforcement-Learning-in-AI-fields/README.md

 # Applications of Reinforcement Learning in AI

 Welcome to the Applications of Reinforcement Learning in AI Repository!
 This repository showcases various applications of reinforcement learning (RL) in the field of artificial intelligence (AI).
-Here, you will find a collection of projects, tutorials, and resources indicating how RL methods can solve real-world problems across different fields.
+Here, you will find a collection of projects, tutorials, and resources indicating how RL techniques can solve real-world problems across different fields.
 Many behaviorists’ ideas have been converted into concepts used in computational RL algorithms.
 RL is a general-purpose framework for decision-making that can be applied in various situations where an artificial agent has multiple action choices.

 ![RL](https://cdn.prod.website-files.com/5ef788f07804fb7d78a4127a/6218cbc06cc271667c58f383_Applications-of-reinforcement-learning.jpg)